rocrill/crock-on/README.md

   * 3.1 I want to be able to edit or delete a recipe post for which I am the author.
   * 3.2 As a user, I want to be able to comment on a recipe post
   * 3.3 As a user, I want to be able to like and unlike a recipe post.
-  * 3.4 As a useruser who has not registered or logged into the website, I cannot add a comment to a recipe post.
+  * 3.4 As a user who has not registered or logged into the website, I cannot add a comment to a recipe post.

 Feature 4.
 Random Recipe page